leon4rd/test/README.md

-## How do you know if there’s an elephant under your bed?
-Your head hits the ceiling!
+## What do computers and air conditioners have in common?
+They both become useless when you open windows.